Application window is now open!

 The Department of Commerce received an appropriation from the 68th North Dakota Legislative Assembly to provide support to organizations addressing workforce challenges and barriers to employment through the ND Regional Workforce Impact Program (RWIP).
 The RWIP provides grants to regional workforce entities in North Dakota to design and implement innovative plans to address their region’s most demanding workforce challenges.
 The grant program is designed to encourage regions and communities to develop sustainable, innovative solutions to help businesses find workers, and help workers and jobseekers connect to jobs and communities.
 The RWIP grant aims to support the cost of local solutions that will have a broad impact through a community or region.
-Funds may be provided as a resource to implement a long-term solution to permanently mitigate workforce participation issues in a community or region.
+Funds may be provided as a resource to implement a long-term, sustainable solution to permanently mitigate workforce participation issues in a community or region.
 Single business solutions are not eligible.

 The goal of the Regional Workforce Impact Program is to empower locally led solutions to one of the state’s greatest challenges.
 Workforce needs vary by region throughout North Dakota, so a one size fits all approach is unrealistic and would not adequately address challenges in all parts of the state.
 By creating a regional funding mechanism to support workforce initiatives, local and regional partners have the opportunity to articulate their needs and the ability to access funding to address them.
 The Department of Commerce aims to increase participation in the workforce statewide by equipping communities with resources to invest in initiatives that are catered to the needs of their region.

 To ensure equitable access to these grant dollars, a portion of funding is reserved for each of the eight planning regions based on population as provided by the 2020 decennial US Census.
-Funding is based on region population.
-Applicants are required to demonstrate 25% match for each separate project within the application.
-Below is the breakout of maximum funding amount per region and the counties that are included in each region.
-Below is the breakout of funding available per region and the counties that are included in each region.
+Applicants are required to demonstrate 25% match for each project.
+Below is the breakout of maximum funding amount per region that have been updated per the first round of awards and the counties that are included in each region.

 Region 7: $1,957,500